marcelocorreia/cowsay/README.md

 - You can also instal individual cows by using the [curl command below directly](#installing-via-curl), Tested on Mac OS, on other Operating better check;)
 - Run it using: ```cowsay -f mario MESSAGE```
 - Or just [run it from a container](#running-from-docker)
+- You can user doecker with a unix alias

 ## Installing individual cows via curl
 ```bash